ajosedev/knowledge/notes/20250307085826-good-code-is-testable-code.md

 The question is then "what is testable code?", but that's a bit tricky.
 Because there's so many things.
 Some examples:

+Part of this is also writing atomic tests.
+Tests should be independent of one another (very important), but also ideally testing a single thing.

 [[20221010033955-single-responsibility-principle]]
 [[20220801022400-explicit-dependencies-principle]]
 [[20210202103254-coupling-cohesion]]